nualagr/readnreviewed/README.md

 -	To keep the design clean, and professional the navigation bar is #FFFFFF, white, matching the background of the body each page.
 -	The background colour of site is also #FFFFFF, white, to keep the website’s image clean and to provide easy contrast.
--	#CCCCCC, light gray, has been used to indicate changes in content areas and for horizontal dividers between sections.
+-	#F8F8F8, cultured, a light grey colour, has been used to indicate changes in content areas and for horizontal dividers between sections.
 -	When a user scrolls or hovers over the links on the navigation bar the background changes to a light grey in order to provide the user with visual feedback.
--	Light gray, #CCCCCC, has been used for the Footer, with eerie black, #222222, text.
+-	Various shades of light grey, #F5F5F5 and #9e9e9e have been used for the Footer, with eerie black, #222222, text.
 To provide visual feedback to the user the social media and other links in the footer turn from blue to eerie black when hovered over.
 -	Deep Saffron, #F69222, has been used as an accent colour throughout the site, from the logo to call-to-action buttons and the star rating stars.
--	Text colour throughout the site is Eerie Black (#222222) in colour, which provides a strong contrast to the other colours in the site.
+-	Text colour throughout the site is predominantly Eerie Black (#222222) in colour, which provides a strong contrast to the other colours in the site.
 The use of this colour ensures that the text should be legible and meet accessibility standards regardless of the background colour of the element in question.

 #### Icons